 Recent Reproduction Bottles

 Virtually all of the older, original Baby Top milk bottles, no matter what dairy was represented, were manufactured in clear (or nearly colorless) glass.
-Some examples may have a very light greenish tint, or a pale straw, pink or peach cast.
+Some examples may have a very slight greenish tint, or a pale straw, pink or peach cast.

 NOTE: I don’t know of a 100% foolproof way to differentiate between the older bottles and the repros, but it may be that the older, authentic Brookfield bottles carry the name of the dairy along with the city name (Hellertown, PA), and are usually pyroglazed instead of being embossed.
 The main identification problem which presents itself concerning the newer reproduction Brookfield bottles is this: Evidently repro Brookfield milk bottles were also made in clear (colorless) glass!
 The bottles in clear that appear to be modern reproductions have no embossed markings on the base, which I think is also the case with the colored bottles.
 The name “BROOKFIELD” is embossed in large block lettering on the shoulder.
 They usually look shiny and brand new, with no damage or scratching at all.
 They show no base wear, and they have no glassmaker logo or mark to indicate who made them.
 From what I understand, they are also the type with a “double face” on the bottle.